 \section{Abstract}

 This paper is concerned with the interplay between statistical asymmetry and spectral methods.
 Suppose we are interested in estimating a rank-1 and symmetric matrix $\bm{M}^{\star}\in \mathbb{R}^{n\times n}$, yet only a randomly perturbed version $\bm{M}$ is observed.
-The noise matrix $\bm{M}-\bm{M}^{\star}$ is composed of zero-mean independent (but not necessarily homoscedastic) entries and is, therefore, not symmetric in general.
-This might arise, for example, when we have two independent samples for each entry of $\bm{M}^{\star}$ and arrange them into an {\em asymmetric} data matrix $\bm{M}$.
-The aim is to estimate the leading eigenvalue and eigenvector of $\bm{M}^{\star}$.
-We demonstrate that the leading eigenvalue of the data matrix $\bm{M}$ can be $O(\sqrt{n})$ times more accurate --- up to some log factor --- than its (unadjusted) leading singular value in eigenvalue estimation.
-Further, the perturbation of any linear form of the leading eigenvector of $\bm{M}$ --- say, entrywise eigenvector perturbation --- is provably well-controlled.
-This eigen-decomposition approach is fully adaptive to heteroscedasticity of noise without the need of careful bias correction or any prior knowledge about the noise variance.
+The noise matrix $\bm{M}-\bm{M}^{\star}$ is composed of independent (but not necessarily homoscedastic) entries and is, therefore, not symmetric in general.
+This might arise if, for example, we have two independent samples for each entry of $\bm{M}^{\star}$ and arrange them in an {\em asymmetric} fashion.
+The aim is to estimate the leading eigenvalue and the leading eigenvector of $\bm{M}^{\star}$.

+We demonstrate that the leading eigenvalue of the data matrix $\bm{M}$ can be $O(\sqrt{n})$ times more accurate (up to some log factor) than its (unadjusted) leading singular value of $\bm{M}$ in eigenvalue estimation.
+Moreover, the eigen-decomposition approach is fully adaptive to heteroscedasticity of noise, without the need of any prior knowledge about the noise distributions.
+In a nutshell, this curious phenomenon arises since the statistical asymmetry automatically mitigates the bias of the eigenvalue approach, thus eliminating the need of careful bias correction.
+Additionally, we develop appealing non-asymptotic eigenvector perturbation bounds; in particular, we are able to bound the perterbation of any linear function of the leading eigenvector of $\bm{M}$ (e.g.~entrywise eigenvector perturbation).
 We also provide partial theory for the more general rank-$r$ case.
-The takeaway message is this: arranging the data samples in an asymmetric manner and performing eigen-decomposition could sometimes be beneficial.
+The takeaway message is this: arranging the data samples in an asymmetric manner and performing eigen-decomposition could sometimes be quite beneficial.